iPad · second display for Windows

 04

 In the Remio Host system tray menu, open Settings → Display → Virtual Display and click Add.
 Pick a resolution (1080p, 1440p, 4K, 5K) and refresh rate (60 Hz, 120 Hz).
-The display appears immediately — check Windows Display Settings and it is listed alongside your physical monitors.
+The display appears immediately, alongside your physical displays in Windows Display Settings.

 05

-Connect from the iPad and pick the virtual display in the client toolbar’s Display switcher.
-Arrange the new display in Windows Display Settings so the cursor crosses where your iPad actually sits, then drag windows over.
-Full steps and troubleshooting: multi-monitor configuration.
+Connect from the iPad and pick the virtual display in the client toolbar's Display switcher.
+Stream just that virtual canvas — the PC's physical monitors stay untouched.
+Drag windows onto the new display and arrange it in Windows Display Settings like any monitor.

 Use it for code, dashboards, or just Teams.